 All pubs, cafes or tearooms have now been ordered to close.

-No. The official advice is not to use public transport unless you absolutely have to.
-Keep public transport clear for those who using a bus, train or tram is their only means of travel.
+The previous advice to only use public transport unless you absolutely have to and to keep public transport clear for those who have it as their only means of travel, has been removed.

 Personal message from Andrew